 I often see too many people doing exactly this: doing for others what they can do for themselves.
 If I do that, I make the other person’s failure to be able to take care of themselves permanent.
 I also risk burning myself out.

 Watch out for people who may appear to be unable to take care of themselves, yet really could if they were forced to.
 The depressed person who won’t do anything to try and improve their condition.
-The alcoholic/drug addict/gambling addict who won’t seek treatment for their problem.
+The alcoholic/drug addict who won’t even be subject to a 7 panel drug test, nevermind seek treatment for their problem.
 Anyone who could improve their lot in life, but won’t: to take care of them is to enable them in their selfish behaviour.
 And that’s bad for us.

 I’m a life coach in Mississauga and the GTA.
 I also do personal training and weight loss coaching, both in-person and online.
 If you’d like to learn more about how I can help you practice self-care without becoming selfish or self-centered, I’d love to help.
 Please call me at 647-677-6025, or e-mail me at firstname.lastname@example.org.